Phonological Awareness and Pre-Reading Skills

 Children also need to have the ability to identify their letters and the sounds they make before they can read.
 This skill is different from identifying sounds they hear in a word.
 Alphabet Books are a great way to work on the skill of identifying letters and their sounds.

-Did we help explain what phonological awareness is?
+Did I help explain what phonological awareness is?
 Do you have any more questions?

 Leave a Reply